shahraj81/aida/tools/aida-evaluation/README.md

 * Initial version.

 ## 06/15/2020:
-* Apply SPARQL queries to only KB that were part of the core-18 documents
+* Applying SPARQL queries to only KB that were part of the core-18 documents.
-* Increased the java heap space
+* Increased the java heap space.

 [top](#how-to-run-the-aida-evaluation-pipeline)